EstenGrove/Starter-Templates/CSS-MODULES-REACT/README.md

 ### __Usage__
 - When working w/ CSS Modules, you need to rename every ```css``` file from: ```Button.css ``` to: ```Button.module.css````.
+  - Although, this IS NOT completely necessary, but it provides other devs clarity that it's a CSS module.

 ###### Usage Example
 - After changing the name of your CSS file as shown above, now you need to *use* the styles.